flokapi/flet-fastapi-example/README.md

 Please note the difference:

-- The API idle function runs only once, because there is only one instance of the API
+- There is only one API idle function running, because there is only one instance of the API
 - Each Flet App instance (opened Flet Application) has its own idle function